ranyitz/rules-manager/tests/fixtures/README.md

 # Test Fixtures

-This directory contains all test fixtures for the rules-manager project, organized by test type.
+This directory contains all test fixtures for the aicm project, organized by test type.

 ## Directory Structure